teresayang/MPXV/README.md

 Since May 2022, confirmed cases monkeypox (mpox) have been reported in many countries.
-WHO declares the ongoing monkeypox outbreak a Public Health Emergency of Interntional Concern.
+WHO declares the ongoing monkeypox outbreak a Public Health Emergency of International Concern.
 The genome of monkeypox contains a large number of variable number tandem repeats (VNTR).
 By analyzing VNTR, researchers will have better understand of the ongoing monkeypox outbreak.
 Therefore, package **`MPXV`** provides the functions